 Bruxism (teeth grinding) is a condition that can occur during the day or the night, but is most common while asleep.
 Most humans experience bruxism at some point in their lives.
-Dr. Andrew Smith and Dr. Jason Wareham offer a number of treatments to alleviate the effects of bruxism and restore your smile to a healthy, functional state.
-Call Wasatch Gentle Dental at 801-262-6661 to learn more about bruxism in Murray, Utah, and schedule your consultation with our experienced dentists.
+Dr. Andrew Smith and our team offer a number of treatments to alleviate the effects of bruxism and restore your smile to a healthy, functional state.
+Call Wasatch Gentle Dental at 801-262-6661 to learn more about bruxism in Murray, Utah, and schedule your consultation with our experienced dentist.

 Bruxism is one of the biggest contributing factors to tooth damage, and is frequently misdiagnosed or not diagnosed at all due to the fact that it is only one of several potential causes of tooth wear.
 Only trained dental professionals can tell the difference between tooth wear and damage caused by bruxism and the wear and damage caused by overaggressive brushing, and acidic or abrasive foods and beverages.